Enveloppe/obsidian-mkdocs-publisher-python/README.md

 You can reconfigure the option with `obs2mk --config`.

 By default, the script will remove all file that doesn't exist in the vault, and file where you remove the share (`share: false`, or removed the key).
 You can keep all these file with `--k`.
+Empty folder will be also removed in this process.

+> A little note about "Folder Note": If the file has the same name as the last part of `category`, it will be renamed `index` during conversion.
+> However, this prevents the file from being deleted if its source is deleted from your vault: in this case, you have to delete it manually.
+> Git Note : If a folder is empty, it will be "erased" in git.

 ### Share one file
 To share **only** one file : `obs2mk --f FILEPATH`.
 It will :